 I nearly shit myself when I see the card, I found an identical one in the purse of the first “suicide” victim.
 The address is two blocks from Suburban Street Station.
 I’m up the stairs and out onto snowy Market Street before it hits me that it’s five o’clock on Christmas Eve and there’s a half of a foot of snow on the ground.
 No dentist office is going to be open tonight.
 Still, I have to give it a try.

 The man pulls down his mask and smiles a blinding white smile, “Because people should fear their cavities.
 Not fill them.”
 And with that, he stands up, sticks a candy cane in his mouth, and leaves me alone to admire the view from his office.
 Without his body blocking the view I can look out over City Hall and Dilworth Park from the dental chair.
 Down where the Christmas Village is set up.
 Families spin around together in circles.
 It looks fun.
-I watch and wait for the doctor to come back but he doesn’t and slowly my world becomes less hysterical and my molar begins to hurt.
+I watch and wait for the doctor to come back, but he doesn’t, and slowly my world becomes less hysterical, and my molar begins to hurt.
 I spit out the bloody gauze and scream for help.
 I know no one will hear.
-If they did, they’d just hear screams from a dentist’s office.
-Nothing to be shocked about.
+If they did, they’d just hear screams from a dentist’s office, and that’s nothing to be shocked about.